badanesc/health-assignment/README.md

 ### Third day

 Some debugging and fixes were done to enable proper SSR rendering and data fetching.
-To improve the app responsiveness, I added some prefetching to the prescription page of details link hover, as well as prefetching the prescriptions list page from the details page.
+To improve the app responsiveness, I added some prefetching to the prescription page on More Details link hover, as well as prefetching the prescriptions list page from the details page when hovering over the prescription list.

 Rest of the time was spent on documenting the code and process in this README.md document.